-- The smooth running of safeguarding processes within their school/settings - That all staff are compliant with safeguarding training requirements - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare - Appropriate interactions with Children's Services and other partners with effective sharing of information
+• The smooth running of safeguarding processes within their school/settings

-- That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children, including safeguarding responsibilities in specific circumstances, peer-on-peer abuse and harmful sexual behaviour and the suite of guidance on 'Rights, Respect, Equality' to help prevent and address bullying. - The accuracy and efficiency of children's safeguarding records (see Section 6). - 3.5 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: - The name of the DSP/s and their role and responsibilities as indicated above; and the shadow arrangements in place - The protocol and procedures within the school for safeguarding pupils - The signs and indicators of potential abuse, neglect or harm - That they have an individual responsibility for referring child protection concerns in accordance with the Social Services and Wellbeing Act (Wales) 2014 and the Wales Safeguarding Procedures 2019. - How to take forward those concerns with the Deputy DSP when the DSP is unavailable - That all Children Looked After continue to be vulnerable and will require a consistent level of support, care and monitoring even though they may no longer reside in inappropriate circumstances. - Adhere to the procedures set out in the Welsh Government circular 002/2020, Disciplinary and dismissal procedures for school staff | GOV.WALES
+- That all staff are compliant with safeguarding training requirements - That all staff are made aware of their safeguarding responsibilities as part of their induction to their employment - That all staff have an annual reminder of the importance of safeguarding awareness, the procedures to follow and the expected ethical standards of behaviour of staff in relation to pupil safety and welfare - Appropriate interactions with Children's Services and other partners with effective sharing of information - That all multi agency meetings for children are attended and that appropriate written information is shared with the meeting in accordance with timescales - That support and advice is provided to all staff with regard to concerns for the welfare and safety of children, including safeguarding responsibilities in specific circumstances, peer-on-peer abuse and harmful sexual behaviour and the suite of guidance on 'Rights, Respect, Equality' to help prevent and address bullying. - The accuracy and efficiency of children's safeguarding records (see Section 6). - 3.5 The school is responsible for ensuring that every member of staff and every governor/management committee member knows: - The name of the DSP/s and their role and responsibilities as indicated above; and the shadow arrangements in place - The protocol and procedures within the school for safeguarding pupils - The signs and indicators of potential abuse, neglect or harm - That they have an individual responsibility for referring child protection concerns in accordance with the Social Services and Wellbeing Act (Wales) 2014 and the Wales Safeguarding Procedures 2019. - How to take forward those concerns with the Deputy DSP when the DSP is unavailable - That all Children Looked After continue to be vulnerable and will require a consistent level of support, care and monitoring even though they may no longer reside in inappropriate circumstances. - Ensure that members of staff who are EWC registrants are aware of the Code of Professional Conduct and Practice for registrants with the Education Workforce Council and the expectation within the Code that the registrant has regard to the safety and well-being of learners in their care and related content - Adhere to the procedures set out in the Welsh Government circular 002/2020, Disciplinary and dismissal procedures for school staff | GOV.WALES